Estimated reading time: 13 minutes

-Some of us shop at the most expensive Canadian grocery stores in and don’t even know it.
+Some of us shop at the most expensive Canadian grocery stores and don’t even know it.

-You may not always have control over where your dollars are spent but you can minimize the impact by knowing your options.
+You may not always control where you spend money, but you can minimize the impact by knowing your options.

-Why would anyone want to know about the most expensive Canadian grocery stores to shop at?
+Why would anyone want to know about the most expensive Canadian grocery stores?

-Well, it has been a hot topic on Canadian Budget Binder for a while now so I decided to talk about my experiences over the years.
+Grocery shopping is a hot topic on the Canadian Budget Binder, so I decided to talk about our experiences.

-Opinions will vary from person to person ranges from the person but most likely because it’s easier to avoid them rather than waste your time going to them.
+Opinions will vary from person to person, but most likely because it’s easier to avoid them than to waste your time going to them.

-The second reason is money is tight for almost all Canadians who are looking for ways to stretch their food dollars.
+The second reason is that money is tight for almost all Canadians looking for ways to stretch their food dollars.

-Sometimes people suffer in silence financially when they’re stuck and others do what they have to do to earn some money just to live.
+Sometimes, people suffer in silence financially when they’re stuck, and others do what they have to do to earn some money to live.

-This morning I read an article about how people are pan-handling on the streets of Toronto just to make ends meet since moving to Canada.
+During my morning coffee today, I read about how people are panhandling on the streets of Toronto to make ends meet since moving to Canada.

-It’s heart-breaking to read but poverty is out there whether you are Canadian or not, visible on the streets or hiding behind closed doors.
+However, poverty is out there whether you are on the streets or hiding behind closed doors.